ptdecker/cbasics/README.md

 * 1-23 - nocomment.c:          Removes all comments from a C program
 * 1-24 - minilint.c:           Performs rudementary syntax checks on a C program

+### Chapter 2

+* 2-01 - typelimits.c:         Prints the ranges of each of the numeric types

 ##Extras

 * makebigline.c: Outputs a 3001 character text line